![]() |

 head against the sill

-she told me what I didn't want to hear
+what I didn't want to hear

 Walter, John was killed